vlucas/phpdotenv/UPGRADING.md

 Finally, we note that the minimum supported version of PHP has increased to 5.5.9, up from 5.4.0 in V3 and 5.3.9 in V2.

 ## V2 to V3

+### Introduction

+New in Version 3 is first-class support for multiline variables ([#301](https://github.com/vlucas/phpdotenv/pull/301)) and much more flexibility in terms of which parts of the environment we try to read and modify ([#300](https://github.com/vlucas/phpdotenv/pull/300)).
+Consequently, you will need to replace any occurrences of `new Dotenv(...)` with `Dotenv::create(...)`, since our new native constructor takes a `Loader` instance now, so that it can be truly customized if required.
+Finally, one should note that the loader will no longer be trimming values ([#302](https://github.com/vlucas/phpdotenv/pull/302)), moreover `Loader::load()` and its callers now return an associative array of the variables loaded with their values, rather than an array of raw lines from the environment file ([#306](https://github.com/vlucas/phpdotenv/pull/306)).

+Release notes for 3.0.0 are available [here](https://github.com/vlucas/phpdotenv/releases/tag/v3.0.0).

+### Details

 V3 has changed the way you initialize the `Dotenv` class.
 Consequently, you will need to replace any occurrences of new Dotenv(...) with Dotenv::create(...), since our new native constructor takes a `Loader` instance now.